vagueanxiety/sicp-study/README.md

 ### Study Goals and Process
-- Watch the lecture videos and go through lecture notes
+- Watch the lecture videos and take notes
 - Read corresponding sections in the SICP book
 - Do exercises after each section
 - Check my solution with others'